ibm-cloud-docs/containers/cs_network_planning.md

  <ul>
   <li>Expose multiple apps in your cluster by creating one external HTTP or HTTPS load balancer that uses a secured and unique public entrypoint to route incoming requests to your apps.</li>
   <li>You can use one public route to expose multiple apps in your cluster as services.</li>
-  <li>Ingress consists of three main components: the Ingress resource, the Ingress controller, and the application load balancer.
+  <li>Ingress consists of two main components: the Ingress resource and the application load balancer.
    <ul>
     <li>The Ingress resource defines the rules for how to route and load balance incoming requests for an app.</li>
-    <li>The Ingress controller enables the application load balancer, which listens for incoming HTTP or HTTPS service requests and forwards requests based on the rules defined for each Ingress resource.</li>
+    <li>The application load balancer listens for incoming HTTP or HTTPS service requests and forwards requests across the apps' pods based on the rules defined for each Ingress resource.</li>
-    <li>The application load balancer load balances requests across the apps's pods.
    </ul>
-  <li>Use Ingress if you want to implement your own load balancer with custom routing rules and if you need SSL termination for your apps.</li>
+  <li>Use Ingress if you want to implement your own application load balancer with custom routing rules and if you need SSL termination for your apps.</li>
  </ul>
 </dd></dl>